Updated:

 The Effect of Internet Addiction on Students’ Emotional and Academic Performance Research Paper

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Written by Human No AI

 Abstract

 Free access to information technology and digital innovation is one of the drivers of progress in various fields, including education.
 However, the availability of the Internet, as the main platform with many informative and entertainment functions, can be a negative factor influencing the formation of addiction.
-In particular, students who actively use the functionality of the world wide web demonstrate high rates of spending time online, which ultimately affects not only their academic performance but also emotional state negatively.
-Evaluating the current findings on this topic and obtaining objective information from the target audience by conducting qualitative research can help confirm the issue exists.
-This research proposal is aimed at describing the relevance of the analysis of the proposed problem and identifying a positive correlation between Internet addiction among students, their emotional burden, and low academic performance.
+In particular, students who actively use the functionality of the World Wide Web demonstrate high rates of spending time online, which ultimately affects not only their academic performance but also their emotional state negatively.

 Problem Background

 As the most active user audience, students spend much time on the Internet, which can be the reason for the development of real addiction.
-In their study, Ambad et al. (2017) analyze Asian countries and note that, depending on the regions, the rates of Internet addiction among young people vary “between 2.4% to 37.9%” (p.
+In their study, Ambad et al. (2017) analyze Asian countries and note that depending on the regions, the rates of Internet addiction among young people vary “between 2.4% to 37.9%” (p.
 87).
 Such indicators are critically high and reflect the urgency of the problem since, in a global context, the numbers are alarming.

 The situation is challenging due to the fact that, in addition to affecting students’ academic performance negatively, their emotional state deteriorates.
 Kakaraki et al. (2017) assess the impact of Internet addiction on individual personality traits of the participants involved.
 According to their research, the strongest influences are manifested in transformed conscientiousness associated with depression, emotional instability, and closeness to experience (Kakaraki et al., 2017).
 Students are ready to spend most of their free time in the online space, which transforms their psyche and makes them adapt to the specific conditions of virtual communication.
-The spread of social media is an additional incentive that influences the urgency of the problem.
-Kumar et al. (2018) note that Internet addiction is a mental health issue and a cause of psychiatric disorders manifested in isolation from society and associated depressive moods.
-Therefore, from the perspective of emotional impacts, this type of addiction is dangerous and carries numerous threats to students’ well-being and mental health.

 In terms of its impact on academic performance, the issue of Internet addiction is equally acute.
 As the time spent online increases, young people lose interest in learning and show the lack of initiative.
 Moreover, according to Kakaraki et al. (2017), based on the results of their research, the excessive use of Internet resources “resulted in academic performance deterioration, even for students who previously had excellent grades” (p.
 153).
 This means that regardless of personal backgrounds, all students without exception are at risk of Internet addiction in case of uncontrolled use of online resources.
-Khan et al. (2016) argue that while virtual instruments potentially increase students’ chances of successful learning, unlimited time on the world wide web is negatively correlated with academic performance.
-The reason lies in various factors, for instance, the lack of motivation, irrational time management, and other criteria that provoke addiction.
-Ultimately, students lose the ability to assess individual learning outcomes adequately, and their productivity declines, which, in turn, is a prerequisite for poor learning and possible expulsion.

-The aforementioned reasons and statistical correlations are powerful arguments supporting the urgency of the problem of Internet addiction and its impact on student emotional state and academic performance.
+The aforementioned reasons and statistical correlations are powerful arguments supporting the urgency of the problem of Internet addiction and its impact on students emotional state and academic performance.
 In the context of digitalization and the growing influence of social media, the relevance of the issue is increasing.
 To conduct an objective assessment, research involving the target group of participants need to be conducted.

 Methodology